 Things are starting to work themselves out on the recruiting trail.
-It's time to start looking more intently on Oklahoma's "wish list" for the Class of 2015.
+It’s time to start looking more intently on Oklahoma’s “wish list” for the Class of 2018, #SavageTeam2K18.

-Here is an idea of where OU stands in late June.
-The number in parentheses indicates the number of recruits OU is looking to sign at the position for the Class of 2015.
-The names in no way reflect OU's official board but are the best guesstimate of who OU is targeting.
+Here is an idea of where OU stands heading into May.
+The number in parentheses indicates the number of recruits OU is looking to sign at the position for the Class of 2018.
+The names do not necessarily reflect OU’s official board but are the best guesstimate of who OU is targeting.